 Description: The OHA is streamlining inspections by conducting public housing unit inspections, by tenant, every three years (triennial) in tandem with triennial recertifications.
 Triennial inspections will replace annual inspections, and the OHA will provide strategic preventive maintenance at all properties throughout each year.
 Randomly selected units will be chosen, from the 2/3 of public housing populace that will not receive the triennial inspection that fiscal year, for inspection.
 Those inspections will include building exterior/systems and common areas at all public housing properties.
 When tenants move out, the OHA will continue to conduct inspections those units.
 Also, the OHA will continue to comply with all REAC inspections and conduct 100% pre-REAC inspections at each selected site annually.

 Status: Not yet implemented.
-Due to a large number of REAC inspections at OHA properties, the OHA opted to inspect all public housing units during FY2019.
-The OHA plans to phase in implementation during FY2020.
+The OHA plans to phase-in implementation during FY2021.